carlInvoker/RSSparser/README.md

 8) Set up file storage to save the publication date of the last news parsed from https://lifehacker.com/rss: sail artisan make:datefile

-9) Now the project is set up.
+9) Now the project is set up, and is avaible at localhost.
 You can run <<  sail artisan schedule:work  >> to run scheduled task, which dispatches a job to laravel worker.
 Then you can stop schedule worker with "ctrl+c" and run laravel jobs with worker <<  sail artisan queue:work  >>.
 This will run all jobs.